-Thor’s Well is a a gaping hole on the edge of the Pacific Ocean which appears to swallow the ocean and powerfully shoots it back out over the surrounding rocks.
+Thor’s Well is a gaping hole on the edge of the Pacific Ocean which appears to swallow the ocean and powerfully shoots it back out over the surrounding rocks.
 Known as the ‘Drainpipe of the Pacific’, Thor’s Well is one of the most unique sights on the Oregon Coast and is mesmerizing to watch.
-We visited Thor’s Well during our incredible Oregon Coast road trip and, for those of you planning your own Oregon Coast adventure, we’ve put together this guide on Thor’s Well, including the best time to visit and how to capture some amazing photos of nature at its best.
+We visited Thor’s Well during our incredible Oregon Coast road trip and, for those of you planning your own Oregon Coast itinerary, we’ve put together this guide on Thor’s Well, including the best time to visit and how to capture some amazing photos of nature at its best.

 What is Thor’s Well?

-Thor’s Well is a bowl shaped hole in the coastal rock that meets the Atlantic Ocean on the edge of the Oregon Coast.
+Thor’s Well is a bowl shaped hole in the coastal rock that meets the Pacific Ocean on the edge of the Oregon Coast.
 It was formed when the thrashing ocean eroded a sea cave causing it to collapse and left a natural hole, around 20 feet deep, in the rock.

 When the tide is high or the weather stormy, the waves of oncoming tides surge water under the bowl shaped hole filling it from underneath.
 After a few seconds the bowl overflows and sprays water over the surrounding rocks creating a very unique sight.
 It’s almost like Thor’s Well is draining the ocean and shooting it back out!